Management Assistance Grants

 Timeline for Grant Application

 The Forbes Funds accepts Management Assistance Grant (MAG) requests on a rolling basis, our board of directors makes funding decisions on a quarterly basis for requests between $10,000 and $20,000.
-For grants below $10,000, requests are approved on a rolling basis.
-Due to the volume of applications, your organization's application may not necessarily be reviewed in the same quarter in which you have applied.
+For grants below $10,000, requests are also approved on a quarterly basis but are not subject to the full review by the board of directors.
+To ensure review in the most current quarter, please follow the below timeline for submission deadlines.

-If your agency is interested in applying, you are encouraged to complete an LOI at least two weeks prior to the application deadline.
-If your are concerned about project fit or organizational eligibility, please contact email@example.com with a brief summary of your assistance need and how our support would enable your organization to succeed in meeting the objective of the project.
+If your agency is interested in applying, please complete an LOI by the LOI deadline listed above.
+If your are concerned about project fit or organizational eligibility, please contact firstname.lastname@example.org with a brief summary of your assistance need and how our support would enable your organization to succeed in meeting the objective of the project.
 This summary will help us determine eligibility before we work with you to complete a full application.

 The full application process includes the following: